 * 2016 data is provisional.

-In this respect, the service sector has been most vulnerable to the emergence of so-called 'multi-service companies' in the context of outsourcing.
-These companies are characterized by the development of functions as genuine temporary employment agencies, bypassing the ban on the transfer of workers (Chacartegui Jávega, 2011).
-They produce, among other things, a reduction in costs insofar as they circumvent the principle of equal pay (Rivero Lamas, 2006, p.
-92), offering lower labor costs through company collective agreements and avoiding the sectoral collective agreement (Rivero Lamas, 2006, p.
+In this regard, the service sector has been quite vulnerable to the emergence of so-called ‘multi-service companies’ in the context of outsourcing.
+These companies are characterised by developing the functions of genuine temporary employment agencies, bypassing the ban on the transfer of workers (Chacartegui Jávega, 2011).
+They produce, among other things, reductions in costs inasmuch as they circumvent the principle of equal pay (Rivero Lamas, 2006, p.
+92), offering lower labour costs through company-level collective agreements and avoiding sector-based collective agreements (Rivero Lamas, 2006, p.
 93).
-In this connection, recent case law has declared invalid collective agreements signed by workers' representatives in the headquarters of the multi-service company for failing to comply with the principle of correspondence (representativeness) (see López López, 2016).
-As a consequence, the precariousness of the workers has increased (Vicente Palacio, 2016).
+In connection with this, recent case law has declared collective agreements signed by workers’ representatives at multi-service companies’ headquarters invalid for failing to comply with the principle of correspondence (representativeness) (see López López, 2016).
+As a consequence, the precariousness that workers have experienced has increased (Vicente Palacio, 2016).

-The effects of 12-month time limit of expired collective agreements: lower wages in higher-level collective agreements (if any)
+The effects of expired collective agreements’ 12-month validity period: lower wages in higher-level collective agreements (if any)

-Another of the reforms that have contributed to the impoverishment of workers has been the one-year time limit during which collective agreements maintain their legal effects beyond the date of expiry.
-The reform of 2012 introduced that when negotiators do not reach a new agreement after one year from the data of expiration, the collective agreement loses its validity, unless otherwise agreed, and shall apply the higher level collective agreement only if any.
+Another reform that has contributed to the impoverishment of workers has been the one-year period during which collective agreements retain their legal force beyond the date of expiry.
+The labour reforms of 2012 introduced the stipulation that, if negotiators do not reach a new agreement one year after an agreement’s expiry date, the collective agreement will lose its validity, unless otherwise agreed upon, and only the higher-level collective agreement shall apply, if any.

-Although there are no data on how many agreements have expired due to the end of the time of ‘ultractiveness’, the fact is that general estimations can be made based on the data existing in the registry of collective agreements.
-As can be seen in the following chart, the number of collective agreements that were repealed by another subsequent agreement was always higher than the number of collective agreements denounced between the period 2011 and 2013.
-In 2013, social partners signed the ‘ultraactividad’ agreement (‘Acuerdo de la Comisión de Seguimiento del II Acuerdo para el empleo y la negociación colectiva sobre ultraactividad de los convenios colectivos’) in order to give solutions to the loss of validity of the agreements expiring one year after the entry into force of the 2012 labour reform.
-This agreement could produce the increase in 2014 of the collective agreements denounced during the previous year.
-A similar behavior can be seen in the number of extensions of agreements that occurred during the same month of the previous year, since they reach the highest value also in 2013 and then decrease.
-The most important fact is that the number of collective bargaining agreements denounced a year earlier is always higher than the agreements that repeal a previous one as of 2014.
-In this sense, the difference between both data could represent the total of agreements whose effectiveness would have ended by the end of ultraactivity.
+Although there are no data on how many agreements have expired due to the end of the ‘ultra-activity’ period (the period during which expired agreements still carry legal weight), general estimations can be made based on data from the collective agreement registry.
+As can be seen in the following chart, the number of collective agreements that were replaced or repealed by another subsequent agreement was always higher than the number of collective agreements expired between 2011 and 2013.
+In 2013, social partners signed the ‘ultra-activity’ agreement (‘Acuerdo de la Comisión de Seguimiento del II Acuerdo para el empleo y la negociación colectiva sobre ultraactividad de los convenios colectivos’) in order to provide solutions for the loss of validity of agreements set to expire one year after the entry into force of the 2012 labour reforms.
+This agreement might have produced the increase seen in 2014 in the number collective agreements that had expired the previous year.
+Similar behaviour can be seen in the number of agreements that received extensions during the same month of the previous year, as they reach the highest value also in 2013 and then decrease.
+The most important observation here is that, since 2014, the number of collective bargaining agreements that expired a year prior has always been higher than the number of agreements that replace or repeal a previous one.
+In this sense, the difference between both data could represent the total number of agreements whose effectiveness would have ended due to the limits on ultra-activity.

-Graph 6: Total amount of collective agreements expired one year before, collective agreements followed by another and expired collective agreements extended (2012-2016)
+Graph 6: Total number of collective agreements that expired one year before, collective agreements followed by another, and expired collective agreements that were extended (2012-2016)

-Source: Own elaboration from MEYSS Registro Convenios y Acuerdos Colectivos (data until 24 November 2016).
+Source: Own elaboration with data from MEYSS.
+Registro Convenios y Acuerdos Colectivos (data until 24 November 2016).
 (Accessed 24 September 2017).